AUTISTIC INTELLIGENCE

 Kim Peek had been born with cranial bones that had failed to fuse properly in the womb, so at birth, part of his cortical tissue protruded through a baseball-sized blister at the back of his head.
 His brain also lacked a corpus callosum, the thick bundle of white matter that usually coordinates communication between the left and right hemispheres.
 A doctor told his parents that he was hopelessly retarded and belonged in an institution.
 But his parents refused.

 Permanently excluded from school for being disruptive, he mastered the high school curriculum with the help of tutors by the time he was 14.
 Taking a job at a sheltered workshop for disabled people, he performed complex payroll calculations without the benefit of an adding machine; one of his nicknames was “the Kimputer”.
-But Peek’s special abilities were not restricted to one or two narrow domains.
+However, Peek’s special abilities were not restricted to one or two narrow domains.
 He also remembers every music he has ever heard.
 He could also recall classical music scores note for note.

-Peek’s father invited the director of the Bill films (played by Mickey Rooney), Barry Morrow, to enlist him in raising public awareness of intellectual disability.
+Peek’s father invited Barry Morrow, the director of the Bill films (played by Mickey Rooney), to enlist him in raising public awareness of intellectual disability.
 Peek reeled off the closing credits from Bill verbatim.
 As they went over mailing lists, Peek began correcting erroneous zip codes on the fly and was able to recite step-by-step driving instructions between any two points in the United States and Canada.

 ♦ The Finn Twins.